 With some of the fastest growing economies in the world and over one billion consumers, Africa plays a pivotal role in the global economy.
 Producers in Africa see a U.S. consumer market of more than 300 million people that has a purchasing power of $13 trillion—the largest in the world.
 A greater connection between U.S. and African nations will expand markets for goods, services, and investments, as well as advance shared prosperity, and fuel economic growth and job creation.

-Prosper Africa brings together the resources of more than 15 U.S. Government agencies to connect U.S. and African businesses with new buyers, suppliers and investment opportunities, making it easier for companies to access U.S. Government trade and investment support services.
-Through Prosper Africa, companies will have access to a one-stop shop that makes the full range of those services available to U.S. and African businesses and investors.
+Prosper Africa brings together 17 U.S. Government agencies to connect U.S. and African businesses with new buyers, suppliers, and investment opportunities.
+The initiative makes it easier for U.S. companies to access U.S. Government export tools and investment support.
+Likewise, African companies can find export opportunities to the U.S. and attract investment.

 - Businesses invest alongside MCC as partners.
-Our compacts aim to incentivize reforms and institutional capacity-building to create an enabling environment for investment.
+Our compacts aim to incentivize reforms and institutional capacity-building to create an enabling environment to attract investment.

 - Businesses compete for contracts, grants and public-private partnerships.
 MCC publishes upcoming opportunities on its website and hosts business outreach events focused on upcoming procurements that support the implementation of MCC programs in partner countries.

 - Private sector expertise is leveraged.
 MCC’s Advisory Council provides industry expertise, insights and technical recommendations that help to inform our work and deepen public and private sector partnerships for greater leverage and impact in reducing global poverty.
 The council’s members represent diverse sectors from finance to innovation and law and has two subcommittees on the topics of blended finance and the power sector.